Singletone/file2vec/README.md

 All functionality is splitted into controllers, infrustructure and learning.

 ##Controllers
-implement different stages of data processing.
+Implement different stages of data processing.
 They can be launched either from command line or from python.
 When launced from a command line each controller acts more like a standalone tool with it's own arguments that will save work results to HDD.
 But these controllers also provide a bunch